The Projects and Construction Review: Uzbekistan

 Different types of risks may be encountered during the course of a project finance transaction.
 Typically, parties tend to identify and allocate the risks contractually or pass them to the EPC contractor, subcontractors, suppliers, the offtaker and other counterparties on back-to-back terms, or obtain insurance against the risks insofar as is possible.
 Generally, insurance is obtained to address the risks that are outside the direct control of the contracting parties.

 In large-scale infrastructure projects, the PPP sponsors also attempt to negotiate special regulatory exemptions addressed in the governmental resolution and government support agreement to manage the risks specific to the project.
-For instance, in process plant projects, it is common to manage the foreign exchange risks by pegging the tariff to the hard currency, which requires approval of the government and establishment of a special payment regime.
+For instance, in process plant projects, it is common to manage the foreign exchange risks by pegging the tariff to the hard currency, which requires the approval of the government and establishment of a special payment regime.

-General law contains certain risk management mechanisms applicable to the most significant risks associated with the PPP and construction projects, such as performance risks, risk of natural or political force majeure, change in law and regulatory risks.
-For instance, the Investment Law provides for a stabilisation regime for 10 years after the change in law or regulatory framework has occurred, which may be useful to address the change in law and regulatory risks.
+General law contains certain risk management mechanisms applicable to the most significant risks associated with PPP and construction projects, such as performance risks, risk of natural or political force majeure, change in law and regulatory risks.
+For instance, the Investment Law provides for a stabilisation regime for 10 years after a change in law or regulatory framework has occurred, which may be useful to address the change in law and regulatory risks.

 ii Limitation of liability

 Project companies and their subcontractors will frequently negotiate their contractual liability limitations.
 Under the freedom of contract principle, parties are free to set liability caps in a way they find most effective: as a percentage of contract price, fixed sum or formula.